-A good mini projector is an investment, so plan to spend $150 or more to get something worthwhile, and up to ~$500 for a model with enough brightness and resolution to watch with multiple people.
+A good mini projector is an investment, so plan to spend $150 or more to get something worthwhile, and three or four times that for a model with enough brightness and resolution to watch with multiple people.

-If it’s within your budget, the XGIMI MoGo Pro or Nebula Capsule II Smart Mini Projector are the way to go.
+If they’re within your budget, the XGIMI MoGo Pro or Nebula Capsule 3 Laser are the way to go.
 Easily the best all-round options, they’re compact and portable with bright, clear pictures, decent sound, and strong compatibility with other devices.

 For a more affordable option, opt for the Magnasonic LED Pocket if you still want something truly portable, or the AAXA P8 if you’re happy to restrict yourself to somewhere within range of a power socket.

 Main image via Shutterstock, product images via Amazon, photo of Nebula Capsule 3 projecting onto wall via author